vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 10 - Intermediate Javascript/README.md

 ```

 ## Arrays
-* Arrays are used to store a collection of items that have the same type.
+* Arrays are used to store a collection of items (these items can have different data types).
 * Below, there is a code snippet that shows how you can declare an array in Javascript:
 ```javascript
 var myArray = []; // An empty array.